Myanmar soldiers accused of killing 11 after charred remains found | Law-Order

 Myanmar soldiers have been accused of rounding up 11 people in a village in a central area of the strife-torn country before shooting them and setting fire to their bodies, according to residents in the area and media reports.

-Reuters could not independently verify the authenticity of the footage or claims over how the 11 died and a spokesman for the junta did not answer calls seeking comment.
+Reuters could not independently verify the authenticity of the footage or claims over how the 11 died.
+A spokesman for the junta did not answer calls seeking comment.
 A volunteer aid worker in the area, who asked not to be identified, said by telephone troops had entered Don Taw village early on Tuesday and the victims were killed at around 11 a.m. that day.

 "The troops were just brutally killing anyone they could find," the volunteer said, citing witness accounts.
 The volunteer has assisted people who have fled Don Taw and other nearby villages.
 The volunteer said it was unclear if the victims were militia members or ordinary civilians.